About the Parish Council - who we are

 Casual vacancies

-Vacancies can arise either following a four-yearly local election, if there are insufficent nominated candidates to fill all the available seats, or as casual vacancies between elections whenever a councillor resigns, dies or becomes disqualified.
+Vacancies can arise either following a four-yearly local election, if there are insufficent nominated candidates to fill all the available seats, or as a casual vacancy between elections.
+This occurs whenever a councillor resigns, dies or becomes disqualified.
 In these circumstances the Parish Council has an open and straightforward process in place.
 First the casual vacancy will be advertised.
-Candidates will be checked for their legal eligibility to stand e.g. they are aged over 18 and are either British, Commonwealth or EU citizens, and meet at least one of the other four qualifications.
-Candidates must not be disqualified from standing.
-The vacancies will then be filled by a majority vote on a resolution to co-opt at a meeting in public, if there is no call for a by-election.
+Candidates will be checked for their legal eligibility to stand for co-option e.g. they are aged over 18 and are either British, Commonwealth or EU citizens, and confirm that they can meet at least one of the other four qualifications.
+The Parish Council will then fill the vacancy by a majority vote on a resolution to co-opt at a meeting in public, if there is no call for a by-election.

 Please contact the Parish Clerk for information, or to register your interest.